Friendly-Neighbourhood-Tekys/Fnt-Technoverse/README.md

 # FNT Teky Knickals

--his is the Friendly Neighbourhood Tekys' GDSC Technoverse project.
+-This is the Friendly Neighbourhood Tekys' GDSC Technoverse project.

 ## Features